Raising Your Students Self-Confidence

 Dan’s strength as a teacher is his understanding of the meaning of creating the right class spirit and how it supports a successful learning.

 Strength-based teaching is way to life-long success and confidence

 People have different types of psychological dimensions.
 The term PsyCap by Fred Luthans and backed by over 30 years of research, consists of four dimensions: hope, realistic optimism, resilience and self-efficacy.
-This is so called HERO-model.
+This is the so called HERO-model.

-It has been proven that poor teaching and parenting can diminish an classroom’s attitude and affect potential utilisation of people’s strengths.
+It has been proven that poor teaching and parenting can diminish a classroom’s attitude and affect potential utilisation of people’s strengths.
 The best way to develop kids is to lead student’s learning attitude and motivate them to learn in new ways.